Skip to Main Content

 Copyright Guidelines for USING LIBRARY MATERIALS in Teaching at ODU

 The library purchases, subscribes to, or licenses materials for the nonprofit, educational use of students and faculty.
-“Fair Use” provisions of Copyright Law and the Teach Act allow faculty to make reading and viewing materials available to students in a classroom, online, or via Canvas -- always check your intended use against the fair use factors (PDF – Links to an external source and may not be accessible)
+“Fair Use” provisions of Copyright Law and the Teach Act allow faculty to make reading and viewing materials available to students in a classroom, online, or via Canvas -- always check your intended use against the Fair Use Factors.

 A good practice for any materials you use is to include a copyright statement: